dotnet/docs/docs/csharp/programming-guide/concepts/object-oriented-programming.md

  Inheritance enables you to create a new class that reuses, extends, and modifies the behavior that is defined in another class.
 The class whose members are inherited is called the *base class*, and the class that inherits those members is called the *derived class*.
 However, all classes in C# implicitly inherit from the <xref:System.Object> class that supports .NET class hierarchy and provides low-level services to all classes.

 > [!NOTE]
->  C# doesn't support multiple inheritance.
-That is, you can specify only one base class for a derived class.
+>  C# doesn't support multiple inheritance, i.e. you can specify only one base class for a derived class.

  To inherit from a base class: